OUR MAIDEN TRIP TO MOROCCO WAS AMAZING AND WE CAN’T WAIT TO GO BACK AND SHOW YOU ALL OF OUR INCREDIBLE FINDS! JOIN US!

 Courtyard in Marrakech Riad

-Once we move to the coastal town of Essaouira, we will stay in the historical family palace, Villa Quieta, which will mesmerize you with its traditional architecture combining beauty and modern comfort with its outdoor swimming pool in a vast flower garden.
+In this retreat, we will spend 7 nights in the coastal town of Essaouira in the historical family palace, Villa Quieta, which will mesmerize you with its traditional architecture combining beauty and modern comfort with its outdoor swimming pool in a vast flower garden.
 Accommodations here include a relaxing garden, refreshing pool, relaxing common spaces, and Wifi.
+We will also have a full days trip in the the mesmerzing Marrekech for world class shopping, eating and culture!

 Here is what your retreat includes: